-“As one of Australia’s largest profit-for-member superannuation funds, our aim is to be a leader in supporting equality, inclusion and diversity not only in our workplace but with our members and in the broader community as well.”
+“As one of Australia’s largest industry funds, our aim is to be a leader in supporting equality, inclusion and diversity not only in our workplace but with our members and in the broader community as well.”

 WGEA Director Libby Lyons said: “Embracing workplace gender equality means different things for different organisations.
 Every employer committed to gender equality embarks upon their own unique journey towards achieving the equal participation by women and men in their workplace.
 The WGEA Employer of Choice for Gender Equality citation provides a rigorous and sophisticated roadmap to guide employers along the path.